adobe-apiplatform/umapi-documentation/en/createapps.md

 ### Managing Administrative Access

-To manage administrative rights for user groups, products, or product configurations, send the POST request to one of these URLs:
+To manage administrative rights for user groups, products, or product profiles, send the POST request to one of these URLs:

 ```
    [UM_Server]/{orgId}/user-groups/{userGroupId}